WHO IS ELIGIBLE TO RECEIVE FINANCIAL AID AT PARK UNIVERSITY?

 - Complete the Free Application for Federal Student Aid (FAFSA)

 The Free Application for Federal Student Aid (FAFSA) is the financial aid application required.
 Call the Federal Financial Aid number for assistance at 1-800-433-3243.Submit the FAFSA as soon as possible after January 1 and no later than May 1 for the Fall term.
 (Do not submit the FAFSA before January 1).
 Park University Title IV School Code is 002498 and must be used when completing Step Six of the FAFSA.

 Federal sources of financial aid require that you be enrolled at least half time, with the exception of Pell grant which may be paid to a student who is enrolled less than half-time at certain levels of EFC (expected family contribution).
 Some Park University funding requires full-time enrollment to be eligible.

 Phone: (816) 584-6290

 PROCESS TO COMPLETE YOUR FINANCIAL AID PACKAGE?

+If you have defaulted on your loans, you will be flagged “ineligible.”
 If you did not originally get an estimate because of a flag on your account (i.e.: default, you will still receive a missing information letter but you will not receive an award letter until that is cleared).

 HOW MUCH FINANCIAL AID WILL I RECEIVE?

 Based on the information you provide on the Free Application for Federal Aid, our financial aid specialists will prepare your financial aid package.
-This package may combine loans, grants, work-study or scholarships.

 Using an established formula (financial need = COA – EFC) which is a result of the cost of attending (COA) Park University, minus your expected family contribution (EFC), determines your financial need.
 Your financial need is what can be met in terms of gift-aid and self-help aid.
 The expected family contribution (EFC) is the result of your processed FAFSA and is your expected contribution towards your own education.